maritaca-ai/maritalk-api/documentation/api/en/completion.md

 ---
 ### messages `array` <sup class="sup-obrigatorio">Required</sup>
 Messages sent to the model.

-- **When chat_mode=True**: a list of messages is expected, each with "role" (role: system, user, assistant, or tool) and "content" (content of the message).
+A list of messages is expected, each with "role" (role: system, user, assistant, or tool) and "content" (content of the message).
 Example:
    - user: "Hello, what is the result of 25 + 27?"
    - assistant: "The result is 52."

-- **When chat_mode=False**: messages should be a single string with the desired prompt.

 <details>
 <summary>System message (object)</summary>